-United Women’s Soccer (UWS) is a national 2nd tier league with regional conferences in the United States and Canada.
-The league prides itself on providing high level competition for top current/post collegiate players, aspiring/former professionals & international stars.
+United Women’s Soccer (UWS) is a national pro-am league composed of professionally operated clubs within the United States and Canada.
+UWS provides high level competition for college players, aspiring and former professionals, and international stars.

 UWS League Two launched in 2020 as a new developmental pathway, geared towards U20/U23 players which serves as a feeder to the main league.
 For new clubs, it’s an opportunity to introduce themselves to the standards-driven pro-am league and a launch point for a potential UWS First Team.

 The overarching goal of both leagues is to achieve equality of opportunity for women’s soccer.
 In a time where there are several professional and amateur leagues for men’s soccer across North America, there is a huge gap that exists between the college and professional ranks on the women’s side.
 UWS fills that gap by providing a pathway to pro for the amateur player.

 To become the preeminent pro-am women’s soccer league in North America.

 To advance women’s soccer by operating a standards-driven league in partnership with our member teams.

 UWS selects clubs that are committed to excellence both on and off the field.
 Unlike other leagues, our goal is not to be the biggest – we aim to be the best.

 UWS focuses on professionally run operations, requiring teams to adhere to minimum standards that are overlooked by other pro-am leagues.
 Female players deserve the same facilities and amenities as their male counterparts, and fans deserve the best game day experience possible.

 Each league-wide partnership and marketing initiative is meant to benefit our teams and offer added exposure on a national level.
 We want our member organizations to maintain sustainability and receive the support they need from a national league.
 (Read Protagonist Soccer’s article on UWS)